Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 Hit and Run Accident Examples

 Not every hit-and-run accident will have the same outcome.
-The facts and circumstances of a hit-and-run crash will change from one case to the next, and a skilled lawyer will work out all of the details of your accident in order to develop a strategy that will achieve success in the courtroom.
-Here are two of the most common examples of a hit and run accident:
+The facts and circumstances of a hit-and-run crash, including details about the vehicle involved, will change from one case to the next, and a skilled lawyer will work out all of the details of your accident in order to develop a strategy that will achieve success in the courtroom.
+Here are two of the most common examples of a hit and run accident, including situations where the driver leaves the scene:

 Example One